IBM/dbb/Templates/GitlabCIPipeline/README.md

 --- | ---
 pipelineType     | Pipeline type - either build, release or preview.
 (Default: build) releaseType      | Release type - major, minor, patch as input to compute the release version and to set the release candidate and release git tags.
-(Default: patch) verbose          | boolean flag to control logging of build framework.
+(Default: patch) verbose          | Boolean flag to control logging of build framework.
 (Default: false)

 ### Feature Branch pipeline